Khumbu, Nepal

 Hotels and Teahouses

-Despite being a physically demanding trek, Everest Base Camp (EBC) trek continues to lure thousands of tourists every year.
+Despite being a physically demanding trek, the Everest Base Camp (EBC) trek continues to lure thousands of tourists every year.
 After all, who doesn't want to experience the thrill of being surrounded by some of the highest mountains in the world?
 And who wouldn't want to be at the base of Mount Everest, the highest mountain in the world?
-No wonder EBC is the most sought-after trek in Nepal.
+No wonder Everest Base Camp is the most sought-after trek in Nepal.

-The following day you make your way to Tengboche, where you will get to visit the legendary Tengboche Monastery.
-Continuing on, the path leads you toward Dingboche, situated at over 4400 meters.
-The environment begins to shift quite dramatically as you move from dense forests to a more barren landscapes and rocky hills.
+The following day, you make your way to Tengboche, where you will get to visit the legendary Tengboche Monastery.
+Continuing, the path leads you toward Dingboche, situated at over 4400 meters.
+The environment begins to shift quite dramatically as you move from dense forests to a more barren landscape and rocky hills.
 The next day at Dingboche is set aside for acclimatization.
 You will hike to the top of Nangkartshang Peak (5083 meters), which takes about 3 hours.
-The hike is great not just for acclimatizing but also for the spectacular views it offers.
+The hike is great, not just for acclimatizing but also for the spectacular views it offers.
 You can see Ama Dablam up close, along with Lhotse, Pumori, Makalu, Mt.
 Tawache, Island Peak, and Everest.
 If time permits, you can also hike to the villages and mani walls nearby to explore the local culture.

 After Dingboche, you will trek to Lobuche.
 The accommodations in these areas are very basic.
 From Lobuche, you will pass through various glaciers and icy streams via Gorakshep, until you finally arrive at the base of Mount Everest.
 After spending some time at the Everest Base Camp, you’ll head back to Gorakshep.
 The next morning, you’ll ascend to Kalapatthar, from where you can again get a good view of Everest.
 This is the furthest point in your journey after which you will head back to Kathmandu following the same route unless stated otherwise in your itinerary.